LUTHERAN VALUES AND COMMITMENTS IN MINISTRY

 In a dominant culture that champions independence, we insist on the crucial gift of interdependence.
 All humans need a place to belong, to be safe, to receive and offer wisdom and service; we also need allies and advocates as we seek intersectional justice.

-In Lutheran campus ministry, we affirm Christian unity while acknowledging the ideal is far simpler than the practice.
+In Lutheran campus ministry, we affirm our human unity while acknowledging the ideal is far simpler than the practice.
 We celebrate our identity while exploring partnerships with other traditions, and welcome people from any faith background or no faith background at all.
 We commit to students of all ethnicities and race, nationalities, socioeconomic contexts, sexual and gender identities, and abilities.

 Lutheran pastor and author Nadia Bolz-Weber once wrote, "The movement in our relationship to God is always from God to us.
 Always.
 We can't, through our piety or goodness, move closer to God.
 God is always coming near to us."